InkyThousand/terraAWS_VPC_setup/README.md

 ### Compliance-Focused Applications
 - Support applications that need to meet PCI DSS, HIPAA, or other compliance requirements
 - Implement network segmentation as required by various security frameworks
+- Ensure data redundancy and availability with Multi-AZ database deployments

 ### Hybrid Cloud Connectivity
 - Establish a foundation for connecting on-premises infrastructure to AWS resources